 That same year, a delegation from the British Army went on a study trip to Sri Lanka and decided that going to the north would be less comfortable than the tourist attractions in the south.
-The closest the officers got to the war-torn areas was a 45-minute talk with two Tamil politicians at the capital's plushest hotel, hundreds of kilometres away.
+The closest the officers got to the war-torn areas was a 45-minute talk with two Tamil politicians at the capital's plushest hotel, hundreds of miles away.

 The week in Sri Lanka provides an example of what attendees experienced.
 The trip had to be approved by ministers, because of post-war sensitivities.
 "Confirmation that we can go to Sri Lanka, it went quite high up in the FCO [Foreign and Commonwealth Office]," one email to the college's commandant said.

 The officers were supposed to: "Assess the extent of the Sri Lankan military presence in the north and, if seen as too large, how might the Sri Lankan government reduce and balance this military presence without compromising genuine concerns about national security, while simultaneously managing mainstream public reactions?"